joseph-crosman/GoAnimate-Modded-Assets/README.md

 # GoAnimate Assets
 This is a cool recreation of the `d3v4eglovri8yt` CloudFront server used by GoAnimate's Legacy Video Maker prior to its retirement, along with a bunch of community-made mods.
+Wrapper Online Gold is a premium legacy video maker with all features are initalized and loaded.
+But remember, Wrapper Online on Google has have a 5th place website that everyone visits and picks the fun thing to make animations easier, custom visual effects, so and everything you all will get it.

 ## How to Contribute
 Simply make a pull request.